The objectives of the ICOMOS-UK Cultural Tourism Committee (CTC) are to:

 St. Paul’s Cathedral in London provides a valuable illustration of the challenge of reconciling the spiritual role of a place of worship with the management of an internationally significant attraction, the revenue from which is critical to conservation and upkeep for both.

 Our intention is that it will be used by tutors, students and younger professionals across a wide range of disciplines including: heritage conservation and management, tourism studies, architecture, archaeology, city planning and management, urban studies, and urban design.
-The intended outcomes and benefits will be:

 The theme of ‘spirit of place’ is also being developed by a working group that reflects upon and promotes good practice in communicating the science of conservation with reference to specific sites and localities.